fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-Our approach is ok, but it is not that great that the communication with the server happens inside the functions of the components.
-It would be better if the communication could be abstracted away from the components, such that they wouldn't have to do anything else but call the appropriate <i>action creator</i>.
-E.g. <i>App</i> would initialize the state of the application as follows:
+Our approach is OK, but it is not great that the communication with the server happens inside the functions of the components.
+It would be better if the communication could be abstracted away from the components, such that they don't have to do anything else but call the appropriate <i>action creator</i>.
+As an example, <i>App</i> would initialize the state of the application as follows:

 ```js
 const App = (props) => {